meltcloud/terraform-provider-meltcloud/docs/resources/network_profile.md

 Required:

+- `subnet_id` (Number) ID of the Subnet the Machine gets an address on

+Optional:

 - `primary` (Boolean) Whether this Host Network supplies the default route, DNS and NTP.
 Exactly one across the Network Profile
-- `subnet_id` (Number) ID of the Subnet the Machine gets an address on
 - `vlan_tagged` (Boolean) Whether the Subnet's VLAN arrives tagged, which configures a VLAN subinterface.
 At most one untagged Host Network per Uplink

 ## Import